Rhea Dillon: An Alterable Terrain exhibition book

 We aim to deliver stocked shop products within:

-For made-to-order items, including framed custom prints, furniture, lighting and rugs, we aim to deliver within:
+For framed custom prints and rugs, we aim to deliver within:

 Please note that some items are dispatched separately if they are made to order (such as coffee, custom prints and custom print clothing, neon lights or furniture).
 This means that if you order these items alongside other shop products, they won’t all arrive together, and you’ll get several deliveries.